JeffAPCT: Population Health

 |IMPORTANT BROWSER INFO: This site will not work properly on Internet Explorer 8.
 Please use: Chrome Firefox Safari|

-- Identify concrete steps on how to integrate behavioral health and associated models in your practice.
+- Identify concrete steps to incorporate an integrated behavioral health models in your practice.

 This course is designed for primary care community preceptors and other healthcare professionals interested in learning about population health principles in practice.

 Planners and Presenters: